cadentj/botc/README.md

 # Blood on the Clocktower

+> Note: Oops, in-memory storage won't work on Vercel edge functions.
+Will need to re-deploy a backend to fly or smtn before wider use.

 A simple version of BOTC for in person gatherings.
 For a fully featured online version, check out [clocktower.online](https://clocktower.online/).

 ![example](https://raw.githubusercontent.com/cadentj/botc/main/assets/example.png)